Estimate empirical transfer functions and periodograms

 Size of the Hamming window.

-Attributes of the data used for estimation.
-Structure with the following fields:
+Attributes of the data used for estimation, returned as a structure with the following fields:

 For more information on using